najwazakia/Civil-Servant-Calculator/README.md

 # Civil-Servant-Calculator
+This program is a final project that me and my friends initiated for the subject "Algorithm and Programming"

-A program written in C++ that allows user to calculate civil servant basic salary and allowances.
+This program allows user to calculate civil servants' basic salary and allowances based on their class/rank, marital status, number of children, and position.

+IMPORTANT NOTE: This program may contain inaccurate data that is not relatable on current situation.
+This program was only written to show how programming in C++ works.